-Choos se a policy type from the Web Security Manager menu.
-Click lick a policy name in the policies table.
-Choose Select One Or More Identities from the Identities And Users drop-down list (if not already chosen).
-Choos se an identity that supports guest access from the drop-down list in the Identity column.
-Click the Guests (Users Failing Authentication) radio button.
-Note If this option is not available it means the identity you chose is not configured to support guest access.
-Return to step 4 and choose another, or see Define an Identity that Supports Guest Access, page 6-21 to define a new one.
-Click Choose Choose Click
+- Step 1 Choose a policy type from the Web Security Manager menu. - Step 2 Click a policy name in the policies table. - Step 3 Choose Select One Or More Identities from the Identities And Users drop-down list (if not already chosen). - Step 4 Choose an identity that supports guest access from the drop-down list in the Identity column. - Step 5 Click the Guests (Users Failing Authentication) radio button.

+If this option is not available it means the identity you chose is not configured to support guest access.
+Return to step 4 and choose another, or see Define an Identity that Supports Guest Access, page 5-21 to define a new one.